-We certainly welcome the amendments made since the consultation version and have picked out some of the content that is likely to have a bearing on the way that plans are formulated and are decisions taken.
+We certainly welcome the amendments made since the consultation version and have picked out some of the content that is likely to have a bearing on the way that plans are formulated and decisions are taken.

 - Placemaking at the heart of the planning system – as the new driver for decisions and plan making, placemaking is defined as “a holistic approach to the planning and design of development and spaces, focused on positive outcomes.
 It draws upon an area’s potential to create high quality development and public spaces that promote people’s prosperity, health, happiness, and well being in the widest sense.”
 In reality this reflects best practice in how the design of new development is formed.

 - Design at the forefront – the role of design in the planning process is seen as being crucial to achieve the overarching aims of PPW.
 It tweaks and carries forward the “wheel of design” from previous versions and TAN12 and lays it firmly as the basis for plan making and decision taking.

 - Creating healthier environments – it is clear that the impact that proposals can have upon the health of existing and new residents will be a greater planning consideration.
 As such it is possible that for more developments Health Impact Assessments could become a requirement alongside other technical documentation.

 - A role for Greenfield sites – PPW10 rightly recognises that where previously developed land is not available it is appropriate to consider greenfield sites within settlements or at the edges of settlements.
 In addition, whereas PPW 9 had no role for new settlements, PPW 10 confirms the circumstances where sustainable, self-contained new settlements will be considered.